-Community Meal Prep Clubs
+Community Meal Prep Club

 The Food Drive is a community-driven hunger relief and food rescue nonprofit organization that provides grassroots, hyperlocal solutions to food insecurity and food waste in cities and towns north of Boston.
-Since its launch in early 2022, the Melrose Community Freezer Program has provided over 5,000 meals.

-• Depending on class size, we will prepare approximately 100 meals for donation in a two and a half hour workshop.
-The menu is planned in collaboration with The Food Drive.
+We will prepare approximately 100 meals for donation in a two and a half hour workshop.

 How it works